HemantJomraj/Bitcoin_explorer/README.md

 ### Key Features

 - **Real-time Block Height**: See the current block height in real-time.
 - **Unique Metrics**: Get insights into unique metrics derived from both on-chain and off-chain data.
+For instance, Real-time Market Price.
 - **Smooth UI**: Our user interface is so smooth, it could charm a snake.

 ## 🛠 Getting Started